CP1404/Practicals/prac_02/README.md

 10. OK, now let's go crazy!
-    Close the project in PyCharm, then delete the project from your computer.
+    Close the project in PyCharm, then delete the Sandbox project from your computer.
 That's right, delete it all!
     This is what you could do if you had finished working on a lab computer, and you had committed and pushed all of your changes to GitHub.

 11. Now, imagine we've moved to another computer on a different day...
     How do we keep working on our project?
     We **clone** it.
 Choose **VCS > Clone...** from the menu (or something like "Clone Repository" or "Get Project from Version Control").
     Please do not use the GitHub website to clone or upload.
 Always use PyCharm or git command line.
     Copy and paste the GitHub URL of your Sandbox project, and choose the